Big Morongo Canyon Preserve: History

 The last people to inhabit the canyon before the arrival of white settlers were the Morongos, a powerful clan of Serrano Indians.
 They lived peacefully in this canyon and surrounding valley until the mid-1800s.

 The preserve was the site of a large (more than 10 acre) historic "Maringa" (Morongo) Native American Serrano permanent settlement.
-The site, CA SBR‐561, is a large residential site with a continuous, dependable source of water.
+The site, CA SBR-561, is a large residential site with a continuous, dependable source of water.
 The valuable biotic resource assemblage that the water attracted, provided for ample food and manufacturing materials to support the view of it being a permanent Maringa Serrano residence for a long span of time.
 Present on the site are bedrock mortars, several types of ceramic wares, lithic tool stone debitage and numerous late period projectile points.

-Human remains were discovered on the site in 1994 that were not cremated, suggesting a greater age of the site since Serrano traditionally cremated their deceased in historic and ethnographic times.
+Human remains were discovered on the site in 1994 that were not cremated, suggesting a greater age of the site, since Serrano traditionally cremated their deceased in historic and ethnographic times.
 Little is known of the archaeological site, since no known ethnographic or historic accounts exist.
-The Serrano people who occupied this site had long before either left the area during the mission period, joining and merging with the populations of Cahuilla to the south and west on reservation lands, or had succumbed to European introduced diseases long before.
+The Serrano people who occupied this site had long before either left the area during the mission period, joining and merging with the populations of Cahuilla to the south and west on reservation lands, or had succumbed to European-introduced diseases long before.
 The Warren homestead, established in 1885 by Mark and Sylvia Warren, is located adjacent to the preserve.

 The Nature Conservancy, San Bernardino County, and the United States Bureau of Land Management all contributed and managed the lands which were organized to create the preserve in 1982.
 In 1982, the Bureau of Land Management recognized the ecological features of the area and designated almost 3,700 acres of the ridge and canyon as an "Area of Critical Environmental Concern."
 More than 570 acres of the preserve was once planned as a possible site for an oil pipeline pumping station but was later donated by ARCO to the Nature Conservancy in 1989.

 The preserve has undergone two significant fires since 1990.
 The most recent fire, the Paradise Fire in 2005, burned over 2,000 acres in the preserve and required extensive repair and replacement of the boardwalks, trails, and interpretive facilities.
-The BLM rebuilt all the damaged facilities to meet and exceed American for Disability Act and other standards.
+The BLM rebuilt all the damaged facilities to meet and exceed standards set by the Americans with Disabilities Act and other standards.
 Because of the extreme fire danger present, smoking is forbidden anywhere within the preserve.

 Today, the preserve is managed by the County of San Bernardino with the assistance of the Friends of Big Morongo Canyon Preserve to protect rare and endangered wildlife, to promote the growth and restoration of a wide variety of plants, and to offer educational opportunities for students and nature lovers of all ages.